jamesbyars/jekyll-now/_posts/2015-8-8-Creature_of_habit.md

 title: Creature of Habit - My Purpose and Vision
 ---

+Hi, my name is James Byars...and I love patterns.

 # I love patterns

 I would call myself a creature of habit - just listen to my morning routine...